-- A young man showcased a stunning shack via Twitter on Monday
+- In case you missed it, a young man showcased a stunning shack via Twitter last year

-- The beautiful abode took many by surprise as it boasted wonderful curb appeal and a magnificent interior
+- At the time, the beautiful abode took many by surprise as it boasted wonderful curb appeal and a magnificent interior

 - The post left many social media users in awe, but some felt that it wasn't money well spent